niekwit/damid-seq/README.md

     time: 20
 ```

-## Configuration of `snakemake`
+## Configuration of Snakemake

-Running `snakemake` can entail quite a few command line flags.
+Running Snakemake can entail quite a few command line flags.
 To make this easier these can be set in a global profile that is defined in a user-specific configuration directory in order to simplify this process.

 For example, a profile `config.yaml` can be stored at /home/user/.config/snakemake/profile:
 ```yaml